 Our state-of-the-art birthing center was developed with your privacy and comfort in mind.
 Each of our private rooms was designed to achieve the labor-delivery-recovery-postpartum (LDRP), or single-room care experience.
 The rooms have a warm, home-like atmosphere and are also equipped with the latest technology for the birth of your baby.

-Each room has a private bathroom and shower, telephone, television and VCR, rocking chair, reclining chair, hardwood floors and a pleasing décor.
+Each room has a private bathroom and shower, telephone, television, rocking chair, reclining chair, hardwood floors and a pleasing décor.
 The Birthing Center also has two surgical suites for planned and emergency Cesarean-section deliveries.

 We offer round-the-clock coverage by neonatologists (physicians who specialize in high-risk infant care), anesthesiologists and nurse anesthetists who provide pain relief for the delivery of your baby.
 We are prepared for any situation that may arise.